makerdao/community/governance/polls/templates/Poll Template - Base Rate Adjustment.md

 The Governance Facilitators have placed a governance poll into the [voting system](https://vote.makerdao.com/polling) which presents several possible **Base Rate** options.
 Voters are now able to signal their support for a **Base Rate** within a range of $lower_bound to $upper_bound.

+Stability Fees are calculated from the Base Rate and Risk Premiums using the formula `Stability Fee = max(Base Rate + Risk Premium, 0%)`. **Please note that a negative Base Rate does NOT imply negative Stability Fees**.

 Details on how the **Base Rate** parameter was introduced, and its impact on the **Stability Fee** parameters for each collateral asset can be found in the following [threads](https://forum.makerdao.com/tag/base-rate) on the MakerDAO forum.

 This weekly Governance Poll ([FAQ](https://community-development.makerdao.com/governance/governance)) will be active for three days beginning on $startdate_DAY,_MONTH_DD_at_H_PM_ZONE, the results of which may inform an Executive Vote which will go live on $execdate_DAY,_MONTH_DD_at_H_PM_ZONE.